jashasweejena/100_Days_of_ML_Code/log.md

 **Thoughts:** Didn't do much today either.
 Just that one video and some terminology like 'gradient boosting', 'RNN', 'GAN', 'DCGAN'.
 Learned about the subplot feature of matplotlib and learnt a little bit about how logarithms are useful in matplotlib.
 Also had a little bit of pre-experience working with google colab.

 **Link to work:** None!

+### Day 26: July 31, 2018

+  * (No Time) IST - Completed Day 26

+**Today's Progress**: Watched Siraj's video showcasing svm's(the Math of intelligence)

+**Thoughts:** Didnt do much today either coz reasons.
+Did learn about what SVMs are and how they operate.
+Also learn't about the objective function which contained the regularizer term and the loss function.
+Learn't about overfit, underfit and misclassification case and how we have to update the regularizer term to avoid that.

+**Link to work:** None!